Funding Opportunity: Physical Activity Infrastructure

-Associated Measurable Results: Applicants have been asked to indicate how their work will numerically:
+Applicants will be asked to indicate how their work will numerically:

 - Increase the number of underserved Coloradans who have convenient access to recreational physical activity.

-To be considered for funding, applicants demonstrated within the grant application how they meet the following criteria:
+To be considered for funding, applicants must demonstrate within the grant application how they meet the following criteria:

-- The Foundation accepted applications from organizations developing play spaces in high-need areas as determined by one of the following pieces of community demographic data:
+- The Foundation will review applications from organizations developing play spaces in high-need areas as determined by one of the following pieces of community demographic data:

-- Income: The Foundation considered grant requests from schools and communities serving a significant number of children from economically disadvantaged households.
+- Communities and schools serving a significant number of children from economically disadvantaged households.

-- Access: The Foundation considered grant requests for schools and communities that have no playground within one mile in an urban area and 10 miles in a rural area or a demonstrated need to replace an existing unsafe or outdated playground.
+- Communities and schools that have no playground within one mile in an urban area and 10 miles in a rural area or a demonstrate need to replace an existing unsafe or outdated playground.

 - If on school grounds, the playground must be open to the general public during non-school hours.

 - Youth, parents, community residents and teachers (when located at a school) must be included in the planning, implementation and maintenance of the playground.

 - Projects must include a plan to draw neighborhood kids to the playground as a community attraction and destination for kids during their free time.